I would be honored to help you develop the skills you need to enjoy

 How do I get started?

-You can reach me through my contact form, email email@example.com, or call/text 513-580-4849.
-Let me know if you'd like to schedule a free 20-minute phone consultation.
+You can reach me through my contact form, email email@example.com, or call 513-580-4849.
+Let me know if you'd like to schedule a free 15-minute phone consultation.
 Calls are answered by me and my voicemail is confidential.

 How Do I Schedule?

-You may schedule online or call/text/email me to book an appointment.
-Once the first appointment is scheduled, I will send you a secure link to my online forms for each individual scheduled for the initial session.
+You may call or email me to book an appointment.
+Once the first appointment is scheduled, I will send you (and your partner) a secure link to my online forms.

 What Does It Cost?